-A CCSDS Area or delegated SANA registry PoC shall request update of the Terminology Registry when a document containing defined terms is published, updated, or retired.
+The CCSDS Chief Technical Editor or someone else who is delegated that responsibility shall update the Terminology Registry, using the access controlled interface provided by the SANA, when a document containing defined terms is published, updated, or retired.

-A SANA registry PoC may only request changes to the parts of these registries that they are responsible for.

 Each CCSDS WG shall review the Terminology Registry, for relevant terms and abbreviations, before defining any new ones.

 Each CCSDS WG shall determine whether existing terms are sufficiently broad so as to cover their subject matter or if the existing terms must be specialized or generalized.